If it was ever thought that the age-old saying, Women are great at multitasking might not stand true, then you need to meet Leah Busby.

 A holistic service

 Leah Busby ensures she can offer a holistic service to each client.
-From offering loan protection to financial planning, insurance and even having access to ‘direct connect’ which helps to connect utilities and everything else her clients might not have thought of; plus the in-house services of her trusted colleagues.
+From offering My Protection Plan to financial planning, insurance and even having access to ‘direct connect’ which helps to connect utilities and everything else her clients might not have thought of; plus the in-house services of her trusted colleagues.

 “Being able to provide as much information to my clients is so important to us and our offering as a business.
 We like to know our customers have access to everything they need”.